zchking/docs/pages/katalium-framework/docs/katalium-framework-custom-browser.md

 Katalium Framework provides four default browser configurations: `chrome`, `firefox`, `internet_explorer`, `edge`.

 You can specify the default browser in the file `kata-default.properties` ([sample](https://github.com/katalon-studio/katalium-sample/blob/master/src/test/resources/kata-default.properties)).
-It can also be overridden using the parameter `kataBrowser`, e.g. `mvnw clean test -DkataBrowser=firefox`.
+It can also be overridden using the parameter `kataBrowser`, e.g. `mvn clean test -DkataBrowser=firefox`.

 Here is a simple definition of two test suites that run parallelly on Chrome and Firefox ([source code](https://github.com/katalon-studio/katalium-sample/blob/master/src/test/resources/testng-parallel.xml))::